Harold Ford Sr.: Early life, education and family

 Harold grew up on Horn Lake Road in the West Junction neighborhood of South Memphis.
-He is the eighth of fifteen children born to Newton Jackson Ford (1914–1986) and Vera (Davis) Ford (1915–1994), prominent members of the African-American community.
+He is the eighth of 15 children born to Newton Jackson Ford (1914–1986) and Vera (Davis) Ford (1915–1994), prominent members of the African-American community.
 His mother was a homemaker and his father was an undertaker and businessman, who opened N.J.
 Ford Funeral Home (later changed to N.J.
 Ford And Sons Funeral Home) in 1932.
 His grandfather Lewie Ford (1889-1931) started the family funeral business and became allied with E. H. Crump, an influential white politician in Memphis and the state in the early 20th century.

 Ford and his family have been involved in politics since his great-grandfather Newton Ford (1856–1919), who was a well-respected civic leader around the southern section of Shelby County.
 Newton Ford was elected as a county squire from 1888 to 1900.
 N. J. Ford ran for the Tennessee House in 1966 but was not elected.

 Harold Ford graduated from Geeter High School in 1963, received his B.S. degree from Tennessee State University in Nashville in 1967 and did graduate work there for one year.
-He is also a member of Alpha Phi Alpha Fraternity Incorporated.He received a mortuary science degree from John A. Gupton College of Nashville in 1969, and worked in the family business as a mortician from 1969 until 1974.
+He is also a member of Alpha Phi Alpha fraternity.
+He received a mortuary science degree from John A. Gupton College of Nashville in 1969, and worked in the family business as a mortician from 1969 until 1974.
 In 1982, he earned a Master of Business Administration from Howard University.